David Octavius Hill: Early life

+Hill sketching in Greyfriars Kirkyard (1848).

-David Octavius Hill was born in 1802 in Perth.
+Hill was born in 1802 in Perth.
 His father, a bookseller and publisher, helped to re-establish Perth Academy and David was educated there as were his brothers.
 When his older brother Alexander joined the publishers Blackwood's in Edinburgh, Hill went there to study at the School of Design.
 He learned lithography and produced Sketches of Scenery in Perthshire which was published as an album of views.
 His landscape paintings were shown in the Institution for the Promotion of the Fine Arts in Scotland, and he was among the artists dissatisfied with the Institution who established a separate Scottish Academy in 1829 with the assistance of his close friend Henry Cockburn.
 A year later Hill took on unpaid secretarial duties.
 He sought commissions in book illustration, with four sketches being used to illustrate The Glasgow and Garnkirk Railway Prospectus in 1832, and went on to provide illustrations for editions of Walter Scott and Robert Burns.

 In the 1830s he is listed as living at 24 Queen Street, in Edinburgh's New Town.
 In 1836 the Royal Scottish Academy began to pay him a salary as secretary, and with this security he married his fiancée Ann Macdonald the following year.
 After the birth of their daughter, Charlotte Hill, Ann was invalided, and died on 5 October 1841, aged 36, and was buried with her family in Greyfriars Churchyard in Perth.
-Charlotte Hill went on to marry the author Walter Scott Dalgleish LLD and is buried in Grange Cemetery, The Grange, Edinburgh.

 He continued to produce illustrations and to paint landscapes on commission.
 During this period he lived at 28 Inverleith Row in Edinburgh's northern suburbs.
+Hill moved to "Calton Hill Stairs" in 1850.